gsirhc/AdvancedTail/README.md

 The trimming feature provides two types of trims:
 * Trim To: Trims from the beginning of the line to the first character of the match
 * Trim From: Trims from the first character of the match to the end.
+* Trim Middle: Requires the regular expression to yield at least 2 groups on a match.
+Trims from the start of the first group to the end of the last group.

 NOTE: If using "To" and "From" together, trims the "To" first, then applies the "From" to the remaining text.